 Several additional attempts have been made to merge satellite time series from limb and occultation instruments.
-For example, the SAGE-CCI-OMPS data set, described in Sofieva et al. (2017) includes SAGE II time series and several limb data
+For example, the SAGE-CCI-OMPS data set, described in Sofieva et al. (2017) includes SAGE II time series and several limb data sets.

-- 80 sets.
 The OMPS-LP data set used is produced at the University of Saskatoon (Zawada et al., 2018).
 First, they screened and homogenized CCI data sets in the HARMOZ format before merging them in terms of ozone anomalies.
 Recently, Arosio et al. (2019) created a merged SCIAMACHY-OMPS limb data set (SCIA-OMPS), which combines these two time series produced at the University of Bremen.
 They used MLS data series as a transfer function to merge SCIAMACHY with OMPS-LP as these instruments share only two months of overlap, but MLS was not included in the merged data set.
-This time series is - 85 monthly averaged, covers the period 2002-present and is longitudinally resolved, with a 5° latitude \times 20° longitude grid.
+This time series is monthly averaged, covers the period 2002-present and is longitudinally resolved, with a 5° latitude × 20° longitude grid.
 Due to the similarities in the measurement geometries and techniques, and in the retrieval approaches, they implemented a plain de-biasing approach for the merging, directly obtaining a long-term ozone time series in appropriate units.

 Another widely accepted approach is using data assimilation techniques to create observation-based data (e.g. Feng et al., 2008; Skachko et al., 2014; Errera et al., 2019; Wargan et al., 2020).
-However, only a few instruments such as MLS provide provide good constraint on the assimilation system.
+However, only a few instruments such as MLS provide relatively long-term ozone profile measurements.
+For the pre-MLS time period, very few observations are available that can provide good constraint on the assimilation system.
 Also, the forward model is generally forced with available (re)analysis dynamical fields so reanalysis data sets are also prone to the inhomogenities in the forcing fields along with any discrepancies in chemical scheme.